Christianity in China: 19th to 20th centuries

 By the 1840s China became a major destination for Protestant missionaries from Europe and the United States.
 Catholic missionaries, who had been banned for a time, returned a few decades later.
 It is difficult to determine an exact number, but historian Kathleen Lodwick estimates that some 50,000 foreigners served in mission work in China between 1809 and 1949, including both Protestants and Catholics.
 They encountered significant opposition from local elites, who were committed to Confucianism and resented Western ethical systems.
 Missionaries were often seen as part of Western imperialism.
 The educated gentry were afraid for their own power.
 The mandarins claim to power lay in the knowledge of the Chinese classics—all government officials had to pass extremely difficult tests on Confucianism.
 The elite currently in power feared this might be replaced by the Bible, scientific training and Western education.
 Indeed, the examination system was abolished in the early 20th century by reformers who admired Western models of modernization.

 The main goal was conversions, but they made relatively few.
 They were much more successful in setting up schools, as well as hospitals and dispensaries.
 They avoided Chinese politics, but were committed opponents of opium.
 Western governments could protect them in the treaty ports, but outside those limited areas they were at the mercy of local government officials and threats were common.
 They were a prime target of attack and murder by Boxers in 1900.

 Protestant missions

 140 years of Protestant missionary work began with Robert Morrison, arriving in Macau on 4 September 1807.
 Morrison produced a Chinese translation of the Bible.
 He also compiled a Chinese dictionary for the use of Westerners.
-The Bible translation took 12 years and the compilation of the dictionary, 16 years.
+The Bible translation took 12 years and the completion of the dictionary, 16 years.